-Table 7.3 Sites which have been actively managed using environmental water delivery across the Lindsay-Mulcra-Wallpolla Islands in the past, but are not planned to receive an allocation during 2024-25 across any climatic scenario.
+Table 7.3 Sites which have been actively managed using environmental water delivery across the Lindsay-Mulcra-Wallpolla Islands in the past, but are not planned to receive an allocation during 2025-26 across any climatic scenario.

-Waterbody Potential Watering Action Rationale Bottom Island Drawdown All of these sites received inundation during 2023-24.
-As no water Scotties Billabong will be delivered to these sites through the environmental water program during 2024-25, they will continue to drawdown and some Crankhandle are likely to enter a dry phase.
-In combination with planned Bilgoes watering sites, drying these waterbodies will provide a mosaic of Websters Lagoon habitat types across the broader landscape.
-This mosaic provides favourable conditions and supports a wider range of species across Wetland 33 the landscape.
-For example, aquatic and semi aquatic vegetation as Stockyards well as vegetation which grows of exposed mudflats and Lindsay-Mullaroo Connector piscivorous water bird species which utilise deep water to feed, waders which use shallow water for feeding and exposed mud flats which are favoured by shorebirds.
-Lindsay River South Snake Lagoon Extension Drying the wetlands will also see pest fish species die, effectively re-setting the site which will be beneficial for future water delivery Mulcra Island Floodplain and avoiding or limiting intrusion of pest fish during delivery.
-Wallpolla Horseshoe Lagoon Sandy Creek Finnigans Creek Wallpolla Creek East
+Waterbody Potential Watering Action Rationale Bottom Island Drawdown As no water will be delivered to these sites through the Scotties Billabong environmental water program during 2025-26, they will continue to drawdown, and some are likely to enter a dry phase.
+In combination Crankhandle with planned watering sites, drying these waterbodies will provide Bilgoes Billabong a mosaic of habitat types across the broader landscape.
+This Woodcutters mosaic provides favourable conditions and supports a wider range of species across the landscape.
+For example, aquatic and semi Lake Wallawalla aquatic vegetation as well as vegetation which grows of exposed Lindsay River North mudflats and piscivorous water bird species which utilise deep Lindsay River South water to feed, waders which use shallow water for feeding and exposed mud flats which are favoured by shorebirds.
+Snake Lagoon Extension Mulcra Island Floodplain Drying the wetlands will also see pest fish species die, effectively re-setting the site which will be beneficial for future water delivery Upper Potterwalkagee Creek and avoiding or limiting intrusion of pest fish during delivery.
+Wallpolla Creek East